LexiSafe: Offline Safe Reinforcement Learning with Lexicographic Safety-Reward Hierarchy: Proposed Method

 where $A^r(s,a)$ is the reward advantage, $\beta_r$ is the inverse temperature corresponding to reward, and $\lambda$ is a regularization coefficient for cost due to the optimal policy search in the safe region.
 The role of $\lambda$ is critical as it penalizes the high cost when maximizing the performance.
 This also addresses the issue of catastrophic forgetting by switching from cost minimization to reward maximization.
 One can manually tune this parameter to find a nearly optimal value in implementation, but it can be case-sensitive and time-consuming.
 Instead, we can resort to the general Lagrangian multiplier update for $\lambda$ such that $ \lambda\leftarrow\text{max}\{0,\lambda+\nu_\lambda(\hat{C}(\tau)-\kappa)\}$, where $\nu_\lambda$ is the learning rate, and $\hat{C}(\tau)$ is the unbiased estimate of $\mathbb{E}_{\tau\sim\pi}[C(\tau)]$, which can be implemented by calculating from a randomly sampled batch of $\mathcal{D}$.
 For the policy update, we have

 where $\theta$ represent the updated parameters during performance maximization phase, $\nu_r$ is the learning rate, $\mathcal{L}^r_\pi(\theta)$ is the policy loss in the following form:

-Note that though we use different notations to differentiate the optimization in these two phases, the losses are calculated from the same model.
-We summarize the two-phase learning in the lexicographic order in Algorithm~\ref{alg:algorithm}, referred to as LexiSafe-SC.
+Note that though we use different notations to differentiate the optimization phases, the losses are calculated from the same model.
+We summarize the two-phase learning in lexicographic order in Algorithm~\ref{alg:algorithm}, referred to as LexiSafe-SC.